The Dance of Dragons: At the Wall

 Jon retreats from Hardhome to the Wall defeated, accompanied by the surviving wildlings.
 Much to the chagrin of some of the Night's Watch, Jon allows them to pass through the gates and come south of the Wall.

 In the North

 Caught in a snowstorm, Stannis's army is low on morale and supplies after Ramsay Bolton sabotages his resources in the night.
 Stannis commands Davos to return to Castle Black and ask Jon for supplies and manpower, promising to return the favor when he takes the Iron Throne.
-As Davos leaves, Stannis reluctantly allows Melisandre to sacrifice his daughter, Shireen, to the Lord of Light for the prospect of better weather, so his army can continue their march to Winterfell.
+After Davos leaves, Stannis reluctantly allows Melisandre to sacrifice his daughter, Shireen, to the Lord of Light for the prospect of better weather, so his army can continue their march to Winterfell.

 In Dorne

 Jaime secures Myrcella Baratheon's release from Doran Martell's court against an indignant Ellaria Sand.
 Bronn is also released from captivity by Prince Trystane.